Networking and exchange

 - Bietigheim-Bissingen: As "energy heroes", kindergarten children learned about climate-friendly behavior in everyday life through a picture story.

 - Ludwigsburg District Office: The "Little Climate Artists" were also aimed at kindergarten children.
-Together, they made animals out of waste products and learned about climate change in the process.
+Together, they made animals from waste products and learned about climate change in the process.

 - Gemmrigheim: "Gemmrigheim H₂O" focused on water as a valuable resource.
 Information cards were used to motivate all citizens to use water sparingly.